LiKTOi1029/Coding-Challenges-Folder/2025/February 3/readme.md

 ## Changelog
 ### 2025/2/18
  - Fixed a bug where inputting `0` and ` ` indiscriminately into the effect damage and effect time prompts would crash the script.
  - Finalized formula and implemented formula for calculating reload time per minute and shooting time per minute.
 There is an amount which it is inaccurate by, however that would be in extremely small decimals.
-Too small to make a huge difference (10 decimals and above to find inaccuracies).
+Too small to make a huge difference (4 decimals and above to find inaccuracies).
- - Removed now redundant Error Margin calculation
+ - Removed now redundant `Error Margin` calculation
 ### 2025/2/16
  - Fixed a bug where `Gunnum` in `logbook.toml` doesn't change when adding new logs.
 ### 2025/2/15